theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-connection.md

 **Server Name**<br>
-Defines the name of the host the SQL server is running on.
+Connection String to SQL Server.
+Please note the following syntax:
+- [ServerName], [Port] within the network
+- [ServerName].[Domain], [Port] outside the network

+It is only necessary to specify the port if it has been edited outside the SQL standard.

 **Require TLS encryption**<br>
 Clientside enforcement for using [TLS encrpytion](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query#tls-considerations-for-sql-database-connectivity).
 Adds the following paramenters to the connection string:<br>